t13a/dm-integrity-benchmarks/README.md

 ### Test configurations

-The following are candidate configurations suitable for long-term storage based on the features merged into the Linux kernel.
+The following are candidate configurations suitable for long-term storage ~~based on the features merged into the Linux kernel~~ combined filesystems widely used in Linux.

 | #   | Configuration                                               | Encryption | Redundancy | Scrubbing | Snapshot |
 | --- | ----------------------------------------------------------- | ---------- | ---------- | --------- | -------- |